Nikita5120/Introduction-to-GenAI/README.md

 ## Structure

-- `notebooks/` – Jupyter Notebooks for each concept
+- `notebooks/` – Colab Notebooks for each concept
 - `models/` – Python implementation of models like Generator/Discriminator
 - `data/` – Sample dataset files for training
 - `requirements.txt` – Python dependencies